-The hospital is one of 100 sites expected to enroll 30,000 people nationwide in a phase 3 trial of the experimental vaccine by British pharmaceutical company AstraZeneca and the University of Oxford.
+The hospital is one of 100 sites expected to enroll 30,000 people nationwide in a phase 3 trial of the experimental vaccine against the coronavirus developed by British pharmaceutical company AstraZeneca and the University of Oxford.
 The first injections in the study were given last week in Florida.

 “The focus is getting a vaccine that works so that the world can return to normal," said Dr. William Hartman, a UW Health anesthesiologist heading up the trial in Madison.

 One or more COVID-19 vaccines could be approved and available by late this year or early next year, health officials have said, though no timeline is guaranteed and it's unclear how well any might work.
 Supply shortages would mean preferred groups of people would get vaccines first.

 Starting Monday, UW Health will seek 1,600 people to sign up over the next eights for the study, in which they will receive two injections four weeks apart.
 Two-thirds of participants will get the experimental vaccine, known as AZD1222, and one third will get a placebo.

 Participants and their doctors won't know which group they're in.
 The goal is to see if people who get the real vaccine are protected from infection after natural exposure to COVID-19 more than those who receive the placebo, and to analyze the length and strength of their immune response to the vaccine.

 Though the vaccine has been developed and tested more quickly than usual, Hartman said the process has been safe.
 "It doesn't appear that any corners have been cut," he said.
 "It's moving swiftly, but not too quickly."